tmont/html-parser/README.md

 The purpose of this library is not to be the best XML parsing library ever conceived.
 Because it's not.
 It's meant to be an HTML/XML parser that doesn't require valid HTML/XML.
-It's also meant to act as a sanitizer, which is the main reason for it's existence.
+It's also meant to act as a sanitizer, which is the main reason for its existence.

 For example, you can just shove a blob of text into it, and it will happily parse as if it were valid XML.